 Returning to Service for Evacuated Volunteers

-As an evacuated Peace Corps Volunteer or Peace Corps Response Volunteer interested in returning to Peace Corps service, you have two options to consider: reinstatement or re-enrollment.
-In either option, you’ll have the opportunity to express your preferences for returning to service and whether you have an interest in one or both options within the expedited application.
+As an evacuated Peace Corps Volunteer or Peace Corps Response Volunteer interested in returning to service, you will be given priority in placement.
+Your options are reinstatement or re-enrollment.
+You’ll have the opportunity to express your preferences for returning to service and whether you have an interest in one or both options within the expedited application.
 The options are outlined below:

 Option 1: Reinstatement